Stokesosaurus: History

 Some later finds were referred to Stokesosaurus.
 This included some ischia and tail vertebrae in 1991, and a partial braincase in 1998.
 Another, very small ilium referred to Stokesosaurus, found in South Dakota, is lost but may actually belong to the related Aviatyrannis.
 More fragmentary remains possibly referable to Stokesosaurus have been recovered from stratigraphic zone 2 of the Morrison Formation, dated to the late Kimmeridgian age, about 152 million years ago.

+A specimen of an indeterminate Stokesosaurus species that was discovered in the Alcobaça Formation of Guimarota, Portugal was identified and described by Rauhut (2000); this specimen was later named as the new genus Aviatyrannis in 2003.

 A second species, Stokesosaurus langhami, was described by Roger Benson in 2008 based on a partial skeleton from England.
 However, further study showed that this species should be referred to a new genus, which was named Juratyrant in 2012.
 Benson and Stephen Brusatte concluded that not a single bone had been justifiably referred to Stokesosaurus, and that not even the paratype could be safely assigned, leaving the holotype ilium as the only known fossil of the taxon.
 In addition, many traits initially believed to unite Stokesosaurus clevelandi and Juratyrant langhami under one genus could not be conclusively disproven to exist on other tyrannosauroids.
 In fact, one of the traits, a posterodorsally inclined ridge on the lateral side of the ilium, was found on the undescribed left ilium of the holotype of Eotyrannus.
 This leaves only a single autapomorphy of Stokesosaurus which is not present in Juratyrant or other tyrannosauroids: a swollen rim around the articular surface of the pubic peduncle.